-The ‘open’ standard for file- and data-exchange used at openBIM is called IFC or ‘Industry Foundation Classes’.
-IFC is meant to save and exchange modeldata like real walls, floors, doors, windows, etc. with all their real-live properties.
-This opposite to graphical file-formats like DWG in which only the grafical entities are named, like lines, arcs, fills etc. IFC is an open standard and is available for all partners in the construction industry.
+The ‘open’ standard for file- and data exchange used at openBIM is called IFC or ‘Industry Foundation Classes’.
+IFC is meant to save and exchange model data like real walls, floors, doors, windows, etc. with all their real-live properties.
+This is opposite to graphical file formats like DWG in which only the graphical entities are named, like lines, arcs, fills etc. IFC is an open standard and is available for all partners in the construction industry.

 Software and discipline-independant